Diploma of Health Sciences

 Your path to a purpose-driven career

 You’ll be introduced to the anatomical organisation of the body, the basics of cell structure and function, and the fundamentals of the nervous and endocrine systems.
-You’ll also begin to learn how the particular characteristics and actions of a person can impact health and welfare.
+You will also begin to learn how the particular characteristics and actions of a person can impact health and welfare, social and legal considerations of a professional in the health services industry, fundamentals of statistical analysis and software used in this analysis, important aspects of biochemistry and body structure and how this can influence a person’s wellbeing.

 WAM required: 50